The Gift of Asher Lev: Plot summary

-The novel may also point toward the succession of the Boyan dynasty, in which a son-in-law of the late Rebbe, Orthodox but not Hasidic, approved having his son be the next Rebbe.

 Characters

 Asher Lev – narrator; a middle-aged painter and Ladover Jew who resides in the south of France.

 Devorah Lev – Asher's wife, an author of children's books.
 As a small child, Devorah was hidden in a Paris apartment for two years in order to evade the Nazi concentration camps, in which both of her parents perished.

 Rocheleh Lev – Asher and Devorah's intelligent eleven-year-old daughter.

 Avrumel Lev – Asher and Devorah's five-year-old son.

 Max Lobe – Devorah's cousin, a French Jewish artist.